azurecz/azuretechacademy-hybridit-labs-day2/README.md

 1. In Pipelines, Library create new Variable Group
 2. Select Link secrets from Azure Key Vault as variables and reference Key Vault we created previously today and secret with SQL password.
 3. Edit Release pipeline and in Variables section link our Variable Group.
 Note you scope it all release phases or to selected stages (eg. set for Dev with one Key Vault and set for Prod).
-4. Reference variable in Powershell task parameters, eg. -sqlPassword $(mojeHeslo)
+4. Reference variable in Powershell task parameters, eg. -sqlPassword $(cpSqlPassword)

 ## DevOps homework